bahrus/p-et-alia/README.md

 1)  You can copy all properties of the source to the target if you specify prop="." and val="." (partly tested many refactorings ago).

+## Parsed values

+To convert from a string to other formats, use property/attribute parseValAs/parse-val-as.
+Current options are "int", "float", "bool" and "date."

 ## Computed values